What Is Boreout? Exploring the Signs, Symptoms, and Solutions

 Why Boreout Happens in the Workplace

 Boreout creeps in when people are busy without purpose.
-This often happens through repetitive tasks, lack of challenge, or when roles are misaligned with strengths.
-Being micromanaged or stuck in bureaucracy with no autonomy makes it worse.
-Zombie meetings, where nothing meaningful gets done, drain energy and creativity.
+This often happens through repetitive tasks, a lack of meaningful challenge, or when roles are fundamentally misaligned with someone's strengths.
+Being micromanaged, stuck in bureaucratic loops with no autonomy, or anchored to "zombie meetings" where nothing of consequence gets decided—these are all fast lanes to becoming bored out and disengaged.

-Picture a talented designer stuck updating templates, or a project coordinator looping through admin work with no voice in decisions.
-From the outside, everything seems fine.
-But inside, there’s a growing sense of "what’s the point?"
+Picture a talented designer stuck updating the same templates week after week.
+Or a project coordinator cycling through admin work with zero voice in actual decisions.
+From the outside, everything looks productive.
+But inside, there's a growing, gnawing sense of "what's the point?"

 Signs and Symptoms of Boreout